paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

 <a id="section-486"></a>
 ## § 486.
 Report
-**(a) Report required** Not later than 12 months after November 25, 2002, the President shall submit to the congressional committees specified in subsection (b) of this section a report on the implementation of [section 482 of this title](./chapter-001-homeland-security-organization.md#section-482).
+**(a) Report required** Not later than 12 months after November 25, 2002, the President shall submit to the congressional committees specified in subsection (b) a report on the implementation of [section 482 of this title](./chapter-001-homeland-security-organization.md#section-482).
 The report shall include any recommendations for additional measures or appropriation requests, beyond the requirements of [section 482 of this title](./chapter-001-homeland-security-organization.md#section-482), to increase the effectiveness of sharing of information between and among Federal, State, and local entities.

-**(b) Specified congressional committees** The congressional committees referred to in subsection (a) of this section are the following committees:
+**(b) Specified congressional committees** The congressional committees referred to in subsection (a) are the following committees:

 (1) The Permanent Select Committee on Intelligence and the Committee on the Judiciary of the House of Representatives.